What is a

-By the way, don't you get annoyed at those articles that tell you stuff that you already know or didn't ask for!?
+By the way, don't you get annoyed by articles that tell you stuff you already know or didn't ask for!?

-Like I might search "How do I cook a fish” and click on the top result to find...
+Like I might search "How to cook fish on a bbq" and click on the top result to find...

-I know what a fish is 🙄 Get to the point!
+I know what a fish is 🙄 Get to the point mate! 😾

-We heavily rely on open source packages, and a few paid services too.
+We heavily rely on open source react native packages, and a few paid ones too.

-I love React Native and the epic open source community.
-I've specialised my career in JS so if it wasn't for RN I would be TS (that one's up to you!).
+I'm thankful for React Native and the generous open source community.
+I've specialised my career in JS so if it wasn't for RN I would be TS (and that one's up to you!).